CAUXlab/IntegrAlign/README.md

 ## Quick start

+### 0 Inputs

+IntegrAlign requires three main types of files to align multi-IF slides:

+1. Scan Images

+- Recommended format: .qptiff
+Use this format when
+.phenotyping has been performed in inForm,
+.or when phenotyping has been performed in HALO and unmixing was done directly using the Vectra Polaris scanner.

+- Alternative format: .tif (HALO)
+Use this when phenotyping was performed in HALO and unmixing was handled by inForm.

+2. Annotation Files

+Supported formats: .annotations or .geojson

+Important: To avoid mismatches, ensure annotation names are consistent across patients or use the --names argument to provide all possible names for each categorie.

+Coordinate Tables

+Format: .csv

+Requirements:

+- For HALO outputs: must include XMin, XMax, YMin, and YMax columns (pixel coordinates).

+- For inForm outputs: must include x and y columns (coordinates in microns).

+Avoid raw HALO / Inform outputs with Intensity and Classication columns as **you cannot infer functional markers between aligned panel since cells aren't exactly the same between serial slides**.
+Instead chose the corresponding cell types to avoid double positive cells and preprocess the tables into final tables with :
+HALO : XMin, XMax, YMin, YMax, cell_id, cell_type (from lineage markers), and phenotype (all positive marker in order to have the functional information).
+Inform : x (in µm), y (in µm) , cell_id, cell_type, and phenotype.

 ### 1 Visualization

 Once you have activated your virtual environment and installed the necessary dependencies, you can run the first step of the tool by using: